hacking-science/Raspberry-Pi/docs/clock/section_3.md

 How can we do this?

-One way to do this is convert our _datetime.time_ into a string, and only display the first 5 characters of the string.
+One way to do this is convert our _datetime.time_ into a string.
+See the next section for instructions on this step, or have a go if you know how!

 ---